abmajith/verilog-riscV32I-machine/README.md

 To dicuss more, lets write this encoding in abstract variable format

 Funct7 rs2 rs1 Funct3 rd Opcode7,  add the subscript of Funct, Opcode + 15 (a 3, 5 bit address for register mapping) will get 32.
-Few more observations, only difference between addition and subtraction is the 2 MSB of the opcode, all the rest are same.